• Skip to primary navigation

 Paris Official website of the Convention and Visitors Bureau.

-• Is Montmartre a safe area?
+- Is Montmartre safe?
 Even off-season, Montmartre is busy in certain areas - especially around Sacré-Coeur, Place de Tertre (famous for the street artists) and the metro stations when crowds can form.
 PLEASE be careful of pickpockets there.

-• Pace yourself and try to keep some aside for later.
-This is not aimed at trying everything in one go;
+- Pace yourself and try to keep some aside for later.
+This is not aimed at trying all the above foods in one go.

 Disclaimer: None of the addresses or recommendations in this post are sponsored.
 All opinions, as always, are entirely my own.